All Episodes

 They're worthless.

-And and let's get serious about producing our own oil, our own gas, our own coal, make it clean.
+And let's get serious about producing our own oil, our own gas, our own coal, make it clean.

-We care about the air and water, but for heaven's sake, you can't you don't find anybody caring about the environment enough, at least people to do anything, unless they are employed and the economy is moving forward.
+We care about the air and water, but for heaven's sake, you don't find anybody caring about the environment enough, at least people to do anything, unless they are employed and the economy is moving forward.

 It's not going anywhere.

-I'll tell you one of the maybe the scariest thing he said is I want government working side by side with business.
+I'll tell you, one of the maybe the scariest thing he said is, I want government working side by side with business.

-But because otherwise business doesn't want the government as a partner.
+Because otherwise, business doesn't want the government as a partner.

 It needs it as a referee.

-Keep the leaven fi level playing field, make sure everybody's playing fair and get out of the way.
+Make sure everybody's playing fair and get out of the way.

 They don't need partners.